wochuna/wochuna/README.md

 ## Hello there,👋I'm Wochuna

-#I am a junior software developer majoring in Backend Development.
+I am a junior software developer majoring in Backend Development.I aim to building scalable backend systems and creating robust APIs.
+I enjoy working with Python language and I have experience in frameworks such as Flask and Django.